Originally published in August 2015. Updated August 10, 2020.

 After walking around there a while, we got back into the boat to go for a dip… With penguins and sea lions!
 They were so cute!
 The company we were on the boat with provided snorkel gear and fins.
 As we learned, I’m not a good snorkeler, but I used the fins for some extra help.

 The animals are not afraid of people.
 They’ll just come right up and swim next to you, even show off from time to time!
 Juan Carlos told us the day before that this is how the researchers know fear is learned, not innate.
 The animals here, most of which never saw humans until less than a century ago, are not afraid of people at all.
 They learn to be afraid if something hurts them, then the fear response becomes genetic.
 Or something like that.
 The point is, they came to play with us!
 And apparently, these tiny penguins are like little torpedoes in the water.
 They can swim up to 40 kilometers per hour!
-They’re faster than the sea lions!
-And they look like ducks a little bit, too. 🙂
+They’re faster than the seals!
+And they look like ducks a little bit, too.

 After a while, it was time to head back to shore.
 My waterproof camera’s battery had died, and we still had more to do!
-We said goodbye to our new friends and got dropped off at our hotel, Then it was time for our last Galapagos run!
+We said goodbye to our new friends and got dropped off at our hotel, then it was time for our last Galapagos run!

 Our goal was to make it to the Wall of Tears, about 7 km (4 or so miles) away.
 We ran the first part of the way, about 4.5 km, and walked the rest.
 And we happened upon some tortoises along the way!

 More here: The Secrets to Happy Couple Travels